Financials

 Revenue - Expenses = Profit or Loss

-Those Expenses are direct costs & other operating expenses
+Expenses are direct costs & indirect costs

 Break Even Point

-It is essential that you understand the Break Even Point for your microbusiness.
+It is essential that you understand the Break Even Point for your business.
 The break-even point is when total expenses are even with the amount of sales.
 This tells you exactly how many you have to sell in order to cover the money you put into the business.

 You can also think of it as how many units do you have to sell to recoup investment?